 - Add your contact page at example.com/contact/.

-Just like the link in the URL, I’d like the title of that page to be “Contact” or a variation of that, like “Contact us” or “Get in touch”.
-Don’t use “Let’s talk business” or whatever strange sentence that won’t cover the immediate goal of the page.
-It will confuse people, even in Google already.
-Make it clear that this is the page where they can get in contact with you using simple language anyone can understand.
+Just like the page name (or slug) in the URL, we would suggest giving the page a title like “Contact” or a variation of that.
+Alternatives like “Contact us” or “Get in touch” are self-explanatory enough.
+“Let’s talk business” and other catchy paraphrases can backfire and confuse people, even in Google already.
+Make it clear that this is the page where people can get in contact with you using simple language anyone can understand.

-C’mon people.
 Like all your other pages, your contact page needs some tender love and care from time to time.
 Moving offices?
 Adjust your website.
-New sales rep?
-Change profile picture and email address.
+New sales reps?
+Change their profile pictures and email addresses.
 Make sure your information is accurate at all times — keeping everything up to date is essential for local SEO.

-Don’t take this lightly, I think outdated information is one of those contact page mistakes that we choose to ignore sometimes.
-“I’ll get to that one of these days”.
+Don’t take this one too lightly.
+Unfortunately, outdated information is one of those contact page mistakes that many of us sometimes ignore, saying, “I’ll get to that one of these days”.
 “It’s on my to-do list”.
 Don’t let this one slip to the bottom of your to-do list — we recommend updating your content info when it changes.
-And if your address changes, let Google know in the process.
+And if your address changes, make sure you let Google know in the process.

-That means “Reach out to me on the WordPress Slack”, “Talk to me on Twitter”, or even “Drop a comment below” isn’t enough.
-And yes, contact pages that use a comment form as a contact form do exist.
-People that want to talk to you probably just want to talk to you (not the rest of your audience), so it can help to be considerate about the contact options you offer.
+Only the option to “Reach out to me on the WordPress Slack”, “Talk to me on Twitter”, or even “Drop a comment below” isn’t enough.
+And yes, contact pages that use a comment form as a contact form do exist!
+People visiting your contact page probably just want to talk to you (not the rest of your audience), so it can help to be considerate about the contact options you offer.

 Is it wise to display links to social profiles on a contact page?
-I believe that only makes sense if you want people to contact you on, for instance, Twitter and you monitor these social profiles for questions.
-If you mention Instagram on your contact page and don’t check Instagram at least every other day, it’s probably not the preferred way to contact you.
+That depends if you want people to contact you on, for instance, Twitter and whether you monitor these social profiles for questions.
+If you mention Instagram on your contact page and don’t check Instagram at least every other day, it’s probably not the best contact option for your website.
 In that case, that link shouldn’t be on your contact page.

-Best case scenario: two options to contact you privately (form and email address or phone number would be a nice start), so if one fails, visitors can use the other.
+Best case scenario: offer two options to contact you privately (a contact form plus an email address or phone number would be a nice start).
+That way if one fails, your visitors can use the other.

 - No clear confirmation that a form is sent.
 So I’ll send it again.
 Just in case.

 - Contact pages that are flooded with distractions.
-I just want to contact you!
+People just want to contact you!

 Now over to you

 Feel free to spill your guts in the comments.
-Let me know what annoys you the most!
+Let us know which contact page mistake annoys you the most!
 Or maybe you can add a mistake to the list?